 How to Become Fit, Focused, and Have More Joy – Spend Some Time at Ayurveda Health Retreat

 “Ayurveda is the mother of all healing arts.
-It is one of the world’s oldest sciences with roots in ancient India dating back over 5000 years.” – Ayurveda Health Retreat
+It is one of the world’s oldest sciences with roots in ancient India dating back over 5000 years.” – Ayurveda Health Retreat.

 Yoga/Meditation (one-hour sessions twice a day at 8:00 a.m. and 6:00 p.m.)

-Over time, yoga and meditation, combine to create “harmony in body, mind, and spirit.”
+Over time, yoga and meditation combine to create “harmony in body, mind, and spirit.”
 In this picture, Ceilah uses the singing bowls to enhance relaxation and healing.

-In just seven days, I was stretching to limits I wouldn’t have thought impossible and controlling my breathing in conjunction with the movements.
+In just seven days, I was stretching to limits I wouldn’t have thought possible and controlling my breathing in conjunction with the movements.
 I was learning to become fit, focused, and have more joy!

-Sprinting through the airport bookstore a few years ago, I came across the book 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Works-A True Story, by Dan Harris.
+Sprinting through the airport bookstore a few years ago, I came across the book 10% Happier: How I Tamed the Voice in My Head, Reduced Stress Without Losing My Edge, and Found Self-Help That Works-A True Story by Dan Harris.
 Harris explains how his meltdown on National TV led him to search for methods that would enhance his recovery and continued success.
 He discovered that meditation did this and more.
-After reading his book, I began my research and found that Ayurveda practitioners have been using meditation to calm the mind and increase happiness for 5000 years.
+After reading his book, I began researching and found that Ayurveda practitioners have been using meditation to calm the mind and increase happiness for 5000 years.

 Yoga itself is a practice of meditation.
 As you learn to hold your position, control your breathing, and focus your thoughts, you gain control over your body and mind.
 The practitioners at Ayurveda Health Retreat provide yoga twice a day and meditation instruction in one-on-one sessions upon request.